 - event-based trigger is supported, for which the logging interval is configurable, which determines periodical logging of available data (e.g. time stamp, location information), and following two types of events are supported:

-- measurement quantity-based event L1, for which the event threshold and time to trigger are configurable;
+- measurement quantity-based event L1, for which the event threshold and time to trigger are configurable.
+If the configured time to trigger is not a multiple of the DRX cycle, then the UE uses the next multiple of DRX cycle duration that is larger than the time to trigger for evaluating the event L1;

 - out-of-coverage detection trigger.